dhararya/slack-electron-app/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+This also an electron desktop app.
+You will need to configure the following scopes on you slack app: channels:history, channel:read, groups:history, groups:read, im:history, mpim:history, mpim:read, users:read.

+You will need to also fill your client_id, client_secret, and the app authentication code.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.